gladiola/blog/_drafts/2018-07-04-h4ck_VulnHub_BadStore.markdown

 ...
 {% endhighlight %}

-In another peculiarity, the entries in the `hashcat` potfile didn't seem to be in the expected order.
+As mentioned earlier, the entries in the `hashcat` potfile didn't seem to be in the expected order.
 A careful comparison of the hashes put in and the hashes in the potfile showed that they were not printed in the expected order.
 The sequence of the input file was not the same as the sequence of hashes in the potfile.
 Since the hashes were there beside their cracked values, a common search or `grep` would yield the correct answer; just be careful about skimming down the file or jumping to the last hash plaintext value; the last value in the potfile does not necessarily represent the last hash provided to `hashcat` to crack.

+As a noob, this might seem counterintuitive.
+Why would `hashcat` not simply answer with the cracked hash in the order that it received one to crack?
+Keep in mind, that this is kind of a tiny "toy" use case.  `hashcat` is meant for bigger work.
+If you wanted to crack many, many hashes using some GPUs, then `hashcat` was built for you.
+This simple set of block extractions was almost an edge case.

+## Next goals
+At this point, it was time to set some new goals.
+Thoroughly scanned, with a database coughing up pretty much whatever we wanted, the site would yield whatever information simple account impersonation might provide.
+That said, it was not enough.
+A lot of what was done thus far was passive.
+A malicious attacker would shape and control the box so that it could be used for her own ends.

 ## Annotated Bibliography
 \[1\]  Weidman, Georgia.
 "Chapter 4:  Using the Metasploit Framework," Penetration Testing:  A Hands-On Introduction to Hacking.
 No Starch Press.  pp.87-109.
 ISBN 978-1-89327-564-8.